 NOTE: P1 hearts typically take around 3–5 days, whereas P21 hearts can take nearly a month before Clearing Solution incubation is complete.

 Discard PBS and fill the vial with 2 mL of PBS and repeat step 2.12 (PBS wash cycle).
-Refill the vial with fresh PBS and incubate at 37 °C for 24 h.
+Refill the vial with fresh PBS and incubate overnight at 37 °C.

 If immunostaining will be performed, skip steps 2.21–2.22 and proceed to Section 3 for immunostaining.
 If relying solely on endogenous fluorescence, proceed with steps 2.21–2.22 and skip Section 3.

 Discard PBS and change the solution to Refractive Index Matching Solution (RIMS) (Table 3).
-Incubate at 37 °C for 24 h.
+Incubate overnight at 37 °C .

 After incubation, the cleared tissue can be stored in RIMS solution at RT.
 Tissue may appear to be white and opaque in the center when first transferred into RIMS; tissue should become transparent after being incubated in RIMS at room temperature for several weeks (Figure 2D).